 Frost goes on writing monologues poems that express his isolation and despair.
-What is felt is a lonely and derelict voice that runs through poems.
+What is felt is a lonely and derelict voice that runs through the poems.
 This gives unity and coherence; readers do not get lost or can forget Frost's main preoccupations.
-"To Earthward" begins with a theme of love, but this kind of love is isolated one.
+"To Earthward" begins with the theme of love, but this kind of love is an isolated one.
 The lover enjoys the state of this.

-Love at the lips was touch As sweet as I could bear; I lived on air (1-3) The poet speaks about incidents that were in the past.
+Love at the lips was touch As sweet as I could bear; I lived on air

+The poet speaks about incidents that were in the past.
 He employs flashback technique in depicting them.
-Yet the present seems to be worst than past: "Now no joy but lacks salt" (17).
-Here "lack" refers to the world and nature that look indifferent to human suffering.
+Yet the present seems to be worst than the past: "Now no joy but lacks salt" (17).
+Here "lack" refers to the world or nature that looks indifferent to human sufferings.

-The poem is ended with a kind of protesting about the sense of indifference that he greatly agitating from and wants to show.
+The poem is ended with a kind of protest about the sense of indifference that he greatly agitating from and wants to show.
 His last stanza provides a sense of isolation and indifference:

-The hurt is not enough
+The hurt is not enough;

 I long for weight and strength

 To feel the earth as rough

 To all my length.

 (24-28)

 One of the outcomes of this isolation is the state of mystery and this is what "Bereft" reveals.
-The poem is haunted by a mysterious sound of wind that the poet is uncertain from which it has come: "Where had I heard this wind before / Change like this to a deeper roar?"
-(1-2) the poet goes on giving questions about what were his conditions during the passing summer and days.
+The poem is haunted by a mysterious sound of the wind that the poet is uncertain: "Where had I heard this wind before / Change like this to a deeper roar?"
+(1-2) the poet goes on giving questions about what his conditions during the passing summer and days were.
 He comes to a conclusion that "Something sinister in the tone / Told me my secret must be known" (11-12)